Maria Bartiromo: Live from the stock exchange floor

 Bartiromo was the anchor and managing editor of the CNBC business interview show On the Money with Maria Bartiromo (called The Wall Street Journal Report during much of this time).
 Beginning in 2007, she hosted The Business of Innovation.
 She hosted several other programs, including Closing Bell (2002–2013), Market Wrap (1998–2000), and Business Center (1997–1999).
-She became known for ability to get CEOs of companies in the news to come on her show for an interview.
-She became influential, with the Financial Times calling her "the Sophia Loren of Wall Street."
+She became known for the ability to get CEOs of companies in the news to come on her show for an interview.
+She became influential.

 "Money Honey"

 Bartiromo appeared on television shows such as NBC Universal's The Tonight Show with Jay Leno and Late Night with Conan O'Brien, CBS Television Distribution's The Oprah Winfrey Show, HBO's Real Time with Bill Maher, Warner Bros.
 Television's short-lived The Caroline Rhea Show, CNBC's even shorter-existing McEnroe, and Comedy Central's The Colbert Report, as well as guest-hosting on the syndicated Live with Regis and Kelly.

+Over the years, writers for multiple media outlets have commented on her good looks and likened her appearance to that of the Italian actress Sophia Loren.
+It is a comparison that Bartiromo has acknowledged and welcomed as a compliment.

 Bartiromo was nicknamed the "Money Honey" in the mid-to-late 1990s, a moniker that she had conflicted feelings about lest it diminish her credibility as a financial journalist.
 In January 2007, Bartiromo filed trademark applications to use the term "Money Honey" as a brand name for a line of children's products, including toys, puzzles and coloring books, to teach kids about money.
 By some accounts she later let the trademarks expire.